 The COVID-19 situation continues to evolve every day.
-Tighter social distancing measures are constantly reviewed and updated globally, which have triggered most companies to implement mandatory work from home for their local and regional offices.
+Tighter social distancing measures are constantly reviewed and updated globally, which has triggered most companies to implement mandatory work-from-home for their local and regional offices.

 Working from home is likely to be a new arrangement for most of us.
 Employees would need time to adjust to a new working environment that may not lend itself to productivity.
 They are left to figure out the best way to stay motivated and productive while working in isolation.

 They are also learning to navigate new ways of connecting with colleagues outside of the usual office setting.
 According to the BBC, even those who are accustomed to working from home can find the new work system unstructured and isolating.

 But social distancing doesn’t need to be the end of socializing.